-My specialization is the African bee Apis mellifera which happens to be the bee species that inhabits Kenya where I work and in Africa generally.
+My specialization is the African bee Apis mellifera which happens to be the bee species that inhabit Kenya where I work and in Africa generally.
 My passion for bee was kindled following deployment to the national beekeeping institute upon being employed by the government back in 2009.

 As you all know, the African bee is extremely defensive; an attribute that has earned it the title “African killer bee”.
-It must therefore take great passion to persistently, consistently and successfully work with this otherwise dangerous insect in the hostile sub-saharan terrains
+It must, therefore, take great passion to persistently, consistently and successfully work with this otherwise dangerous insect in the hostile sub-saharan terrains

 My short story with the bee

-Upon my deployment to the institute when I was employed, I felt kind of disappointed, my excellent academic grades and ambition made me look down on sch a tiny sector as the bee sector.
+Upon my deployment to the institute when I was employed, I felt kind of disappointed, my excellent academic grades and ambition made me look down on such a tiny sector as the bee sector.
 I thought I had too big a brain and I would be greatly underutilized.
 I was wrong

 Upon being introduced to the sector, I realized a great underlying potential whose surface is yet to be scratched.
 I surveyed the sector landscape in my country isolating challenges and noting down opportunities for future development.

 The opportunities are immense and the potential is frighteningly massive.
 With this realization, I felt challenged, I felt engaged, I felt I had met my equal.
 This set alight in me the passion to pursue the realization of this mighty potential and I have since learned lessons and gained experiences which I must share